4.9 out of 5 49,130 reviews

 But what we’re seeing is that more and more EVs are now equipped with impressive rapid charging skills as standard, and that’s also becoming true of cheaper EVs, too.

-The Hyundai Ioniq 5 accepts rapid charging at 350 kW DC which can replenish the energy in the battery from 10-80% in just 18 minutes.
+The BMW iX3 accepts rapid charging at 400 kW DC - enough to add up to 231 miles of range in just ten minutes, while charging from 10 to 80 per cent takes just 21 minutes.
 The Smart #5 can also recharge in public at a super-quick 400 kW DC, making 10-80% refresh possible in 18 minutes, too.
 That’s just about enough time to pop into the service station, have a comfort break, and to pick up some refreshments.

-9. EV owners immediately switch back to ICE cars - MYTH
+9. "Most EV owners revert back to a petrol or diesel car anyway" - MYTH

 This is one we hear a lot - and we're happy to pooh-pooh it.
 Once you make the switch to EV from a petrol or diesel car, you’re very, very unlikely to want to switch back.

 Multiple surveys by the website Fully Charged Show indicate that the number of battery EV drivers that would return to an ICE car is less than 10%.
-Other surveys have said similar, including a Zapmap one from October 2023 that found ‘less than 3% would go back to their ICE vehicle’.
+Other surveys have said similar, including a Zapmap one that found ‘less than 3% would go back to their ICE vehicle’.

 If the combustion engine didn’t exist, and someone came up with the design for one today, he or she would be laughed out of the room due to the environmental and health issues we are all aware of.
 EV technology is here and it’s here to stay.